 Few things are more frustrating than an injury to the wrist, which can make even simple, everyday tasks painful or complicated.
 Whether it's a new injury or recurring complications from an older injury, problems with the wrist can significantly impede your quality of life.
-The good news is that, with the proper attention from a skilled wrist doctor, you can resume your healthy, active lifestyle free from discomfort or complication.
+The good news is that, with the proper attention from a skilled wrist specialists, you can resume your healthy, active lifestyle free from discomfort or complication.

 Wrist injuries can originate from many different causes, but the most common by far is carpal tunnel syndrome, essentially a repetitive stress injury.
 Another common cause of wrist pain is arthritis.
 And, something as simple as a fall can lead to a fracture or other wrist problems.
 If you experience any of these problems, it's best to see an orthopedic specialist sooner rather than later.
-Early intervention from a skilled surgeon can mitigate any long-term effects to your wrist.
+Early intervention from a skilled wrist surgeon can mitigate any long-term effects to your wrist.